Probate Q&A Series What Is Required to Account for Estate Transactions in North Carolina Probate?

 • Before you pay any final distribution.

-• Whenever the clerk requires supplemental inventories.
+• Whenever the clerk requires supplemental accounts.

 After you file your accounting, the clerk will review it.
 Interested parties have an opportunity to object.
 If the court approves the accounting, it issues an order allowing you to distribute assets and close the estate.